xixiaofinland/sf.nvim/README.md

 ## 🚀 Feature: List/retrieve metadata and metadata types

 Sometimes you don't know what metadata the target org contains, and you want to list them and fetch specific ones.
+Steps:

 1. Retrieve the metadata data by running the user command `SFPullMd`.
 2. Run `SFListMdToRetrieve` (or `require('sf').list_md_to_retrieve()`) to show